prabhavpandey19/Fin-tech-Application/HighradiusWinterInternship2020-master/README.md

-# Highradius Winter Internship Dummy Project
+# Highradius Winter Internship Project

 > Before proceeding ahead with this workspace setup, please ensure that you have
 > downloaded and installed the required software stack.